The High-Level Swing is the term that is used to describe the swings

 softball players are far more similar than they are different.

-Before I get into a description of the High-Level Swing, let
+Before I get into the details of what I mean by the

 There is a difference between the